-- the history and historiography of the Holocaust
+- The history and historiography of the Holocaust

-- genocide studies
+- Genocide studies

-- history of race theory, eugenics and anthropology
+- History of race theory, eugenics and anthropology

-- the cultural history of the right in Britain; theory of history.
+- The cultural history of the right in Britain; theory of history.

 Senior Lecturer/Reader in Holocaust Studies, Department of History and Deputy Director, The Holocaust Research Institute

-- The Holocaust and its representation
+- The Holocaust: history, geography, representation